knowsuchagency/promptic/README.md

 # promptic

-`promptic` is a lightweight, decorator-based Python library that simplifies the process of interacting with large language models (LLMs) using [litellm](litellm).
+`promptic` is a lightweight, decorator-based Python library that simplifies the process of interacting with large language models (LLMs) using [litellm][litellm].
 With `promptic`, you can effortlessly create prompts, handle input arguments, and receive structured outputs from LLMs, all in under 100 lines of code.

 ## Installation